Savay Farm

-Savay Farm is a Grade I listed 12th century farmhouse at The Savay, Denham, Buckinghamshire, England.
+Savay Farm is a Grade I listed twelfth century farmhouse in Denham, Buckinghamshire, England.

 The house has a timber frame and red brick nogging.

 It was granted Grade I status in September 1955, protecting it from unauthorised alteration or demolition.

-Past owners have included the Derdent Family, after whom the house was once named, Lieutenant General Gerald Goodlake VC, and Sir Oswald Mosley.
+Past owners of the house have included the Durdent Family (1130-1512) after whom the house was once named and Lt-Gen. Gerald Goodlake VC, a veteran of the Crimean War and recipient of the Victoria Cross.
+Goodlake's medals are currently held in the Regimental Headquarters of the Grenadier Guards in the Wellington Barracks, Westminster.

+Savay Farm was later lived in by Sir Oswald Mosley, a British politician and the founder of the British Union of Fascists.
+He lived at Savehay Farm (name used by the Mosleys) with his wife, Lady Cynthia Mosley (nee Curzon).
+On the 23rd May 1940, officers of Special Branch raided Savay Farm in conjunction with Mosley's internment and found a collection of firearms and ammunition.

 As of December 2016, the house is in private ownership.
 It is within 300 m of the proposed path of the High Speed 2 railway, which would pass the house on the 30 m high Colne Valley Viaduct.